seinoxygen/wp-github/readme.txt

 == Changelog ==

+= 1.2.6 =
+* New: Several fixes.
+* New: Language support.
+* New: Added shortcodes to link to issues and pull-requests.
+* New: Display single issue.

 = 1.2 =
 * New: Custom styles.
-* New: List all issues and commits from all public repositories
+* New: List all issues and commits from all public repositories.

 = 1.1 =
 * New: Added "clear cache" and "cache time" functionality in settings page.